What if I say the wrong thing?

 - Ruminating on past conversations

-- Planning out conversations in advance
+- Planning conversations in advance

 How to treat fear of saying the wrong thing

-Here are some examples of exposures for fears of “saying the wrong thing”:
+Here are some examples of exposures for fears of “saying the wrong thing”

 - Purposely using a “wrong” word in an email